La La Land (2016)

 The showstopper, however — which previewed in the teaser trailer — is ‘Audition (The Fools Who Dream),’ sung by Emma Stone in the flick’s third act, which exists as the movie’s emotional center-piece, this rousing ballad, a culmination of all the film’s themes, powerfully embodied through Stone’s sheer virtuosity, fragility and despair — this one’s sure to get most all misty-eyed, perhaps stirring up haunting memories of those long-forgotten dreams of our own.

 Having appeared twice onscreen together — in both Crazy, Stupid, Love.
 (2011) and Gangster Squad (2013) — it’s the irresistible chemistry between Emma Stone and Ryan Gosling that further elevates La La Land, their connection unmistakable and genuinely sincere; this pairing, a match made in heaven.
 With a spring in her step or eyes brimmed with tears, the copper-haired Stone dazzles as Mia, a struggling artist caught in a cycle of dead-end auditions, freed of her inhibitions by the dashing and dapper (though somewhat sardonic) Sebastian, heart-throb Gosling giving his most honest portrayal to date, the couple’s deep connection rendered, musically, by the hypnotic ballad ‘City of Stars,’ which features as a tuneful motif throughout.
-Each one of these acts is Oscar caliber in my book — Stone’s maybe a little more so — both stars bringing a sort of timelessness and a real reliability to their characters, the two aiding one another in their unending ‘reach for the stars’ — even if their eventual success stories (triumphs tinged with a hint of sadness) come off as feeling a little far fetched.
+Each one of these acts is Oscar caliber in my book — Stone’s maybe a little more so — both stars bringing a sort of timelessness and a real reliability to their characters, the two aiding one another in their unending ‘reach for the stars’ — even if their eventual success stories (triumphs tinged with a hint of sadness) come off as feeling a tad far fetched.

 Elsewhere, ten-time Grammy winner John Legend makes his feature-film debut as Keith, the talented frontman of an up-and-coming commercial band, who call themselves The Messengers, which Sebastian reluctantly joins — compromising his own hopes and desires so that Mia can peruse hers — Legend lighting up the screen in the high-octane, feel-good jazzy-rock track ‘Start A Fire,’ which he also co-wrote.
 And lastly, look out for a fun little cameo from J.K.
 Simmons — who, here, reunites with Whiplash (2014) writer-director Damien Chazelle — as a bar manager named Bill, Sebastian’s no-nonsense boss.

 Given Damien Chazelle’s reasonably ‘untested’ worth behind the lens, La La Land truly soars, the 31-year-old filmmaker crafting a bold and daring entertainer (certainly one of the year’s finest); the film, a ravishing, nostalgia-glazed tapestry of romance, humor and heartbreak, one that’s saturated in eye-popping visuals and booming with bittersweet sounds, not to mention unforgettable performances, chiefly from leads Stone and Gosling.
-Yes, La La Land unabashedly prods at the heartstrings, but why shouldn’t it, with Chazelle taking viewers on a mesmerizing flight into the ecstasies and hardships some endure in their unrelenting pursuit of happiness — along with the sorrows, concessions and sacrifices one must make along the way in order to attain these yearnings.
+Yes, La La Land unabashedly prods at the heartstrings, but why shouldn’t it, with Chazelle taking viewers on a mesmerizing flight into the ecstasies and hardships some endure in their unrelenting pursuit of happiness — along with the sorrows, concessions and sacrifices one must make along the way.
 No matter how you look at it, La La Land will surely make cinephiles (such as myself) remember why they fell in love with ‘The Movies’ in the first place, the film proving that the art of (authentic) cinema, just like love, can be a many-splendored thing!

 5 / 5 – Don’t Miss!